-Board of Directors CCA Industries, Inc. East Rutherford, New Jersey and Subsidiaries as of November 30, 1997 and 1996, and the related consolidated statements of income (loss), shareholders' equity and cash flows for each of the three years in the period ended November 30, 1997.
+We have audited the consolidated balance sheets of CCA Industries, Inc. and Subsidiaries as of November 30, 1997 and 1996, and the related consolidated statements of income (loss), shareholders' equity and cash flows for each of the three years in the period ended November 30, 1997.
 These financial statements are the responsibility of management.
 Our responsibility is to express an opinion on these financial statements and related schedules based on our audits.